Why you need a PPC/Ad Specialist

 The Cautious PPC Manager

-Unsure of what can be done, the cautious PPC Managers keeps the budget low to reduce the risk of losing money.
-The cautious type tries to beat their brain out but will never see the full potential of Google Ads and just how much revenue he/she is missing.
-The cautious PPC Manager tends to speak to other businesses about how she/he uses PPC campaigns and states that Google Ads is not the golden key for the business, and that’s why they aren’t using it much.
+Unsure of what can be done, the cautious PPC Managers keeps the budget low to reduce the risk of burning through money.
+The cautious type tries to beat their brain out but will never see the full potential of Google Ads and just how much revenue they are missing.

 The Bold PPC Manager